Bethany Rose Lamont

 July 2015 – present

-Co-producer, Sad Girl Cinema
+Co-creator, Sad Girl Cinema

 - Producing a documentary on mental health representations in screen culture in collaboration ￼with the artist Claire Biddles set for release in 2018. ￼